Frequently Asked Questions

-Food trucks and vendors will be present at the event, but you are welcome to bring your own food if you would like to.
+Food trucks and vendors will be present at the event, but you are welcome to bring your own food if you would like.
 Please be mindful that the Town of Flower Mound alcohol ordinance will be in effect.

 Will restrooms be available?

 Is Duck Derby bad for the environment?

 No. These adorable yellow rubber ducks race down a manmade river toward the finish line, where the winning ducks are revealed.
 After the race, The Cross Timbers Rotary club and their volunteers gather every last duck so they can be reused for the next organization hosting a Duck Derby event!